Phantasm (film): Casting

 Coscarelli cast the film using actors who had appeared in his previous work, often writing the parts exclusively for them.
 Michael Baldwin's character of Mike Pearson was written specifically for him after Baldwin appeared in a minor role in Coscarelli's second feature, Kenny & Company (1976).
 Coscarelli attributes the enduring popularity of the film to young audiences who responded to the character of Mike and his adventures throughout the film.

 After being intimidated by Scrimm on the set of a previous film, Jim the World's Greatest (1976), Coscarelli decided that Scrimm would make a great villain and cast him as the Tall Man.
 Initially, Scrimm had little input on the character, but began contributing to the character's construction after Coscarelli began to trust his instincts.
 Scrimm was outfitted in lifts and a suit too small for him in order to make him seem even taller and skinnier.
 Coscarelli says of Scrimm: "I really didn't have any idea that he would take it to the level that he did. ...
 I could see it was going to be a very powerful character."

 Coscarelli based the character of Reggie on his friend Reggie Bannister, for whom the role was also written.
 Reggie was designed to be an everyman, a loyal friend, and serve as comic relief in the film.

 The Tall Man character also appears in the shapeshifting form of the Lady in Lavender, a female figure he embodies to seduce and kill Tommy, Jody's friend.
 In this role, Coscarelli cast Kathy Lester, with Laura Mann appearing as Lester's double, credited as Double Lavender.

 Filming

 There were no accountants on the set, but Coscarelli estimates the budget at $300,000.
 Funding for the film came in part from Coscarelli's father, who was credited as the film's producer; additional funding came from doctors and lawyers.
-Coscarelli's mother designed some of the special effects, costumes, and make-up, receiving under several alternate pseudonyms.
+Coscarelli's mother designed some of the special effects, costumes, and make-up, receiving credit under several alternate pseudonyms.
 Coscarelli commented: "We decided to do that because it would look too ridiculous otherwise.
 There were already too many Coscarellis in the credits as it is."
 The cast and crew were made up mainly of Coscarelli's friends and other aspiring professionals.
 Due to their inexperience, they did not realize that firing blanks could be dangerous; Coscarelli's jacket at one point caught fire from a shotgun blank.
 Because he could not afford to hire an editor or cameraman, Coscarelli also performed these duties himself.